Contrast-Security-OSS/docs/content/user/apps/manage/DeletingAnApplication.md

 ## Step 1: Select an application

-In the **Applications** page, find the application you would like to delete, and click on its name.
+In the **Applications** page, click on the application you would like to delete.

 ## Step 2: Stop reporting agents

-From the **application Overview** page, verify that no servers are reporting to the application.
+From the application **Overview** page, verify that no servers are reporting to the application.
 If any servers are reporting, manually disable the servers in each environment by clicking the green **ON** button for Assess or Protect.
 In the dialog that appears, use the toggle to switch off the server, and click **Save**.
-Repeat this process for Assess and Protect in each environment, as needed.
+Repeat this process for servers with Assess and/or Protect enabled in each environment, as needed.

 <a href="assets/images/App-overview-enabled-servers.png" rel="lightbox" title="Disable servers in the application's Overview page"><img class="thumbnail" src="assets/images/App-overview-enabled-servers.png"/></a>